 - Use the table to convert your raw scores to scale scores.

-- Compute your average scores on the four subjects to get your composite score.
+- Compute your score reports on the four subjects to get your composite score.

 Here’s a sample computation: